Brown-County-FIRST-Robotics/1716-2024-robot/docs/LoggedTunableNumber.md

 # Logged Tunable Number
 `LoggedTunableNumber` is a wrapper around a numeric dashboard input.
+It is made for numbers that need to be tuned during testing, but not during competition, such as PIDF constants.
+They currently publish to `/SmartDashboard/Tuning/`, but this will change in future versions.

 For Spark Max/Spark Flex